zelalem007/telecom-performance-report/README.md

 - **Payment Methods Count:** 4

 ### **Visuals Included**
-- Table of customers by U.S. state with churn status
+- Table of customers by U.S. state with churn status.
-- Card KPIs showing totals at a glance
+- Card KPIs showing totals at a glance.
-- Histogram relating data usage to customer service calls
+- Histogram relating data usage to customer service calls.
-- Demographic distribution across customer segments
+- Demographic distribution across customer segments.
-- Pie chart comparing total vs. churned customers by demographic category
+- Pie chart comparing total vs. churned customers by demographic category.
-- Slicers for filtering by state and demographic groups
+- Slicers for filtering by state and demographic groups.

 ---

 ## 🧠 **Objectives of this Project**

-- Analyze churn behavior across states and demographics
+- Analyze churn behavior across states and demographics.
-- Identify high-risk customer segments
+- Identify high-risk customer segments.
-- Understand service usage patterns and how they relate to churn
+- Understand service usage patterns and how they relate to churn.
-- Build an interactive dashboard with intuitive UX
+- Build an interactive dashboard with intuitive UX.
-- Demonstrate Advanced-level Power BI skills for portfolio
+- Demonstrate Advanced-level Power BI skills for portfolio.

 ---